kspra3/FIT3175-Notes/Notes/07 - Qualitative v Quantitative.md

 3. Easier to capture objective data (how long does a task actually take vs. how long do people think it takes).

-4. Easy to make nice visualisations – and people love visualisations.
+4. Easy to make nice visualisations (and people love visualisations).
 You’ll never get money for anything without a nice graph!

+### When to 'Qualitate'?
+1. Capture subjective feedback, for insights into people’s opinions, beliefs, etc.

+2. Presenting real ‘people’, with real emotional feedback is very powerful too (some stakeholders will be more convinced by this).

+3. Better for capturing performance/preference trade-offs (perhaps your new design speeds up checkout by 30%, but people feel a massive loss of control).

+4. Gives more customer face time (develops relationships, shows you care).

+5. Gives a good insight into the whole subjective experience (and this is what a large part of UX is all about).